ka-tsu-ra/minimal-blog/blog/improving-the-cache-performance-of-the-polyfill-service-even-more.md

 ## What is polyfill.io and how does it work?

-Polyfill.io is a service which serves polyfills for features which are missing in the requesting user-agent.
+Polyfill.io is a service which serves polyfills for features which are missing in the requesting User-Agent.
 It works in three broad steps:
 1. It reads the request url to figure out which features the website is wanting to polyfill
-2. It reads the user-agent header to see what features it is missing
+2. It reads the User-Agent header to see what features it is missing
 3. It serves polyfills for the missing features that were included in the request url

 ## How the caching works

 Polyfill.io uses [Varnish Cache](https://varnish-cache.org/intro/), specifically it uses [Fastly's Varnish Cache](https://www.fastly.com/blog/benefits-using-varnish).
-When a request is made to polyfill.io, the Varnish Cache server will handle the request, create a "hash key" and check if an object in its cache has the corresponding hash key.
+When a request is made to polyfill.io, the Varnish Cache server will handle the request, create a hash key and check if an object in its cache has the corresponding hash key.
 If it does, then polyfill.io responds with the cached object.

 Varnish Cache is a programmable cache, which is great because it allows us define how the hash key is created.
 We decided to use the <abbr title="Uniform Resource Locater">URL</abbr> path and query-parameters as the hash key because they are the interface to our <abbr title="Application Program Interface">API</abbr>.
 The rest of this post goes into how we made different request <abbr title="Uniform Resource Locater">URL</abbr>s end up being the same <abbr title="Uniform Resource Locater">URL</abbr> before Varnish Cache generates the hash key.